pglen/hsencfs/README.md

 preserve their original names, size, and access times.
 The only dependence they need is the original password.
 This means they can be safely copied from the backing directory for transport (like email) or backup.
-Please note that HSENCFS relies on the file system having block size 4096 (multiple of 1024) This is the case with most modern systems, so it does not present an issue.
-If the block size is not 4096, HSENCFS will operate fine, but the data may not be portable across systems with different block sizes.
-The internal block size of HSENCFS is 1024, which makes it operate across a large number of systems.
-(to date, no system was incompatible)
+Please note that HSENCFS having block size 4096, and will handle data accoringly.

 ### The data directory: